 - Have Faith and Trust in God- Giving every concern over to God is a hard thing to do, but when you do it allows Him to act on your behalf better than you could ever do for yourself.
 Trust that what His word says will come to pass when you do the right things.

 I’m sure there are plenty of other things you can do to ensure God’s blessings and prosperity upon your life.
-But I think these are 6 of the most important keys to godly prosperity and wealth, especially since you can find them repeatedly in scripture throughout both the New and Old Testaments.
+But I think these are 6 of the most important keys to biblical wealth and prosperity, especially since you can find them repeatedly in scripture throughout both the New and Old Testaments.

-Of course, these are spiritual laws that the more you follow them, the more you’ll find that you’re blessed in every area of your life, including monetary wealth.
+Of course, these biblical financial principles are spiritual laws that the more you follow them, the more you’ll find that you’re blessed in every area of your life, including monetary wealth.